XinhuiXiong/SOLanding/README.md

 # SOLanding

-This repository contains the reference Python implementation for the paper **"A Second-Order Method Landing on the Stiefel Manifold via Newton-Schulz Iteration"** by Xinhui Xiong, Bin Gao, and P.-A. Absil.
+This repository contains the reference Python implementation for the paper **"A Second-Order Method Landing on the Stiefel Manifold via Newton--Schulz Iteration"** by Xinhui Xiong, Bin Gao, and P.-A. Absil.

 The code implements the two second-order landing methods from Algorithm 5.1: